cypress-io/cypress-documentation/source/dashboard/overview/projects-dashboard.md

 ## Project ID

-Once you setup your project to record, we generate a unique `projectId` for your project and automatically insert it into your `cypress.json` file.
+Once you set up your project to record, we generate a unique `projectId` for your project and automatically insert it into your `cypress.json` file.

 ***The `projectId` is a 6 character string in your `cypress.json`:***